devaiah37/my_first_project/README.md

 1. Follow https://www.jetbrains.com/help/idea/convert-a-regular-project-into-a-maven-project.html
     - If you encounter some issues during the procedure, try restarting IntelliJ IDEA.
 2. Generate the jar (as mentioned in the procedure)
-2. Execute your generated jar from the terminal (cmd or other), check that "Hello World" is displayed
+3. Execute your generated jar from the terminal (cmd or other), check that "Hello World" is displayed
+    - If you encounter some issue such as "com.nagra.MyApp" not found.
+Add this section in the build section of pom.xml for maven to identify your source code location:

+           <sourceDirectory>main/src</sourceDirectory>

 ## Building a docker running your code
 1. Build a docker image that will run your code, include your first name in the docker image.